The 12 Declutters of Christmas

 Some of which will have been acquired as Christmas gifts perhaps?
-I’m talking about popcorn makers, bread makers, yoghurt makers, cake pop makers and whatever else has been invented.
-If you do actually use these items regularly then that’s brilliant but if you fall into the majority camp, let them go and appreciate the lovely empty space they leave behind.
+We’re talking about popcorn makers, bread makers, yogurt makers, cake pop makers and whatever else has been invented.
+Huge, high tech food processors (if you only use the hand mixer) may have to go too.
+If you do actually use these items regularly then that’s brilliant but if you fall into the camp who don’t, let them go and appreciate the lovely space they leave behind.

 7) Old candles

 How many times have you burnt down to the end of a candle?
 Completely used it up?
-I never did until I started only using the highest quality ones such as Jo Malone, Neom and Diptyque.
-They are so much better that you will want to burn them right down and you won’t feel the need to accumulate any more until they run out.
+If you’ve used the high quality ones such as Jo Malone, Neom and Diptyque, you may have noticed that they last and burn down to the end of the wax.
+Quality over quantity is a good rule for candles and you won’t feel the need to accumulate any more until they run out.
 Cheap candles are never used up so declutter them from your home and your shopping list in future.

 8) Old make up

-It’s common to find items which are many years old in a woman’s make up bag.
-Everything has a use by date and whilst it might be up to a couple of years for some products such as eyeshadows, I question whether it is really adding value to your life if it stays there that long.
+It’s common to find items which are many years old in make up bags.
+Everything has a use by date and whilst it might be up to a couple of years for some products such as eye shadows, the question is whether it is really adding value to your life if it stays there that long.
 Make up is meant to be worn and how much variety do you really need?
 Especially when you learn what suits you.
-So I say, pair it back, use it up, then buy quality and buy less.
+So, pair it back, use it up, then buy quality and buy less.